 To want a home is human.
 Home means safety.
 It’s a comfy sanctuary in our hustle and bustle world, a retreat, a place to be ourselves, live, laugh, and love.
 For many of us, the first place we call our own is a bedroom in our parents’ home.
 It’s our space, our first private domain within four walls.

-At this point, maybe you have your credit score in front of you but you’re asking yourself: What score do I need to have to qualify for a mortgage?
-While there is no hard-and-fast rule, a score of 680 would often be the benchmark you’re looking for to qualify for a mortgage at the best rates available.
-Read more on this subject by clicking here.
+It is also worth knowing that some great free options, such as most of Canada’s top five banks, can help you determine your credit score.
+At this point, maybe you have your credit score before you, but you’re asking yourself: What score do I need to qualify for a mortgage?
+While there is no hard-and-fast rule, a credit score of 680 would often be the benchmark you’re looking for to qualify for a mortgage at the best rates available.

 One of the first steps toward homeownership is determining if you qualify for a mortgage, given your income and expenses.
 Mortgage lenders and mortgage brokers loan money for real estate purchases.
 They can help you determine the mortgage you can afford.

-To buy a new home, you will need to make a down payment toward the home’s purchase price.
+To buy a new home, you must make a down payment toward the home’s purchase price.
 The minimum amount for a down payment depends on the price of the house you want to purchase.
 For homes priced at $500,000 or less, the minimum down payment is 5% of the purchase price.
 For homes priced from $500,000 to under $1 million, the minimum is 5% for the first $500,000 and 10% for the remainder to $999,999.

-First-time homebuyers can also withdraw up to $35,000 from their Registered Retirement Savings Plans (RRSP) to assist with the purchase of a home.
+First-time home buyers can also withdraw up to $35,000 from their Registered Retirement Savings Plans (RRSP) to assist with the purchase of a home.
 The withdrawal is not taxable as long as you repay it within a 15-year period.

 If you have a tax-free savings account (TFSA), this money can be used to help with the down payment.

-There are several types of home ownership, including freehold, where you own the home and land, and condominium ownership, where you own your unit and share common elements such as gyms, lobbies, and hallways.
-Other ownership types include leasehold, where you own the building and lease or rent the land, and co-operatives, where you purchase a share in a building and live in one of the building’s units.
+There are several types of home ownership, including freehold, where you own the home and land, and condominium ownership, where you hold your unit and share common elements such as gyms, lobbies, and hallways.
+Other ownership types include leasehold, where you own and lease or rent the land, and co-operatives, where you purchase a share in a building and live in one of the building’s units.
 Consider what kind of home you prefer, and additionally, begin thinking of your answers to the below:

-Working with a real estate agent, home inspector, real estate lawyer, and home insurance broker can help make your home buying process stress-free.
+Working with a real estate agent, home inspector, real estate lawyer, and home insurance broker can help make your home-buying process stress-free.
 Outlined below are some things to consider when talking to a professional.

-You may also want to gather details on recent house sales in the neighborhood to learn about the features of other homes recently sold and their selling price.
+You may also want to gather details on recent house sales in the neighbourhood to learn about the features of other homes recently sold and their selling price.
 This information can help you determine the value of the home you are buying and how much your offer should be.